gohugoio/hugoDocs/content/en/methods/page/Path.md

 {{ .Path }} → /posts/post-1
 ```

-> [!note]
-> Beginning with the release of [v0.92.0] in January 2022, Hugo emitted a warning whenever calling the `Path` method.
-The warning indicated that this method would change in a future release.
->
-> The meaning of, and value returned by, the `Path` method on a `Page` object changed with the release of [v0.123.0] in February 2024.

 The value returned by the `Path` method on a `Page` object is independent of content format, language, and URL modifiers such as the `slug` and `url` front matter fields.

 ## Examples